asciimike/mikemcdonald.co/content/fixed/about.md

 Outside of that:

-- I'm a passionate chef who loves nice whisk(e)y
+- I'm a passionate chef who loves nice whisky
-- I travel as often as I can
+- I [travel](/travel) as often as I can
 - I get outdoors to hike, bike, snowboard, or scuba dive

-If you find yourself in the Bay Area, reach out and let's grab 🍵!
+If you find yourself in the Bay Area, reach out and let's grab a drink!